 I kissed his forehead, smiled and turned to leave.
-Fourteen years before, I couldn’t even look at him directly.
+Fourteen years before, I couldn’t even look at him directly in the eye.
 After he became my husband on the 27th of August, 2018, the shyness must have gone with my spinster title.
-It was love at first sight for him but for me, it was probably at hundredth sight.
-He wasn’t my spec, like the girls always said then.
+It was love at first sight for him but for me, it was probably at a hundredth sight.
+He wasn’t my spec, like girls always say.
 If he hadn’t been genuine, I wouldn’t have noticed his charm, gentility, piety and care.

 “Bye, baby.
 Love youuuu.”, I said as I left the room.
 Even though he wished that I didn’t have to go, the usual reply still followed.
 “I love you too.
 I’ll miss you.
 Don’t forget your Du’aaus-safar (prayer for journey).”
 I promised not to forget and left in the new jeep that Idris gave me as a present on my last birthday.

 “Big Mummy, let me park so that we can talk better.”
 I hung up before finding a safe spot to park.
 I called her back.

 “My dear, I’m coming on Saturday to take Ridoh, Rawdoh and their brother as agreed.
 Will you be around to pack their things?”, she asked.

 I almost forgot that my children would be spending two weeks with my husband’s elder sister for the holiday.
 It was the second time that we would be apart for a long time since ten years before when my twins, who were my first born, were birthed.
 They were with my best friend the last time they spent days outside the home.
 I never allowed them to spend a night outside my watch.
 My best friend and Big Mummy were the only exceptions to that rule.
 I felt like changing my mind but she had been asking to have them over since the twins were six years old.
 We needed to give it a try.
 I answered, “Yes ma, I and my husband will be around.
 We’ll be expecting you.”